 Prior period corrections

 Employees have access to make additions and corrections on their timesheets until the Monday following a pay period’s end.
-To make a correction after the pay period has concluded, simply navigate back to the previous timesheet and make it look how it should have looked originally.
+To make a correction on Monday following the pay period, simply navigate back to the previous timesheet and make it look how it should have looked originally.
 You’ll need to document the reason for the change and notify your approver using the time sheet’s comment field.
 Once the final submission deadline has passed on Monday, prior period corrections will need to be made by department time entry delegates.
 Any changes occurring further back than one pay period will need to be facilitated through time entry delegates and the Time and Labor group.
 Prior period corrections that are submitted and approved before a pay period’s final submission and approval deadlines will be processed in that pay period and reflected in that pay check (late submissions will be reflected in the next paycheck).

 Need help submitting your timesheet?